zompi2/UE4EnhancedCodeFlow/README.md

 #### Run Async And Wait

 Runs the given block of code on a background thread and wait for it's completion before moving on.
+Can be resetted.
+It will reset the timeout.
 > Have in mind, that you can start this coroutine from GameThread only!

 ``` cpp